derossiwang/Mask_RCNN/README.md

-# Mask R-CNN for Object Detection and Segmentation
+# Mask R-CNN for Fruit Detection and Segmentation

 This is an [implementation](https://github.com/matterport/Mask_RCNN) of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras,TensorFlow and Flask.